e-candeloro/Driver-State-Detection/README.md

 ## The Scores Explained

 ### EAR
-Eye Aspect Ratio is a normalized score that is useful to understand the rate of aperture of the eyes.
+**Eye Aspect Ratio** is a normalized score that is useful to understand the rate of aperture of the eyes.
-The EAR score for each eye is computed as explained in the image below:
+Using the dlib keypoints for each eye (six for each), the eye lenght and width are estimated and using this data the EAR score is computed as explained in the image below:
 ![EAR](https://user-images.githubusercontent.com/67196406/121489162-18210900-c9d4-11eb-9d2e-765f5ac42286.png)

-Then the average of the two eyes EAR score is computed
+**NOTE:** the average of the two eyes EAR score is computed

 ### Gaze Score Estimation
-The white line is the Euclidean (L2) distance between the black dot (center of the ROI of the eyes) and the white dot (estimated center of the iris/pupil)
-Adaptive thresholding is used and then a detect-contours is applied to enhance edges over the gray image.
-Then a Hough Transform is used to find the iris circle and his center (the pupil).
-Finally, the score is normalized by the eye width.
+The gaze score gives information about how much the driver is looking away without turning his head.

+To understand this, the distance between the eye center and the position of the pupil is computed.
+The result is then normalized by the eye width that can be different depending on the driver physionomy and distance from the camera.

-The below image explains how the Gaze Score for a single eye is computed:
+The below image explains graphically how the Gaze Score for a single eye is computed:
 ![Gaze Score](https://user-images.githubusercontent.com/67196406/121489746-ab5a3e80-c9d4-11eb-8f33-d34afd0947b4.png)
-Then the average of the two eyes Gaze Score is computed
+**NOTE:** the average of the two eyes Gaze Score is computed

 **Eye processing for gaze score:**